-The school will normally seek to discuss any concerns about a pupil with their parents.
-This must be handled sensitively and the DSL will make contact with the parent in the event of a concern, suspicion or disclosure.
+The school will normally seek to discuss any concerns about a pupil with their parents/carers.
+This must be handled sensitively and the DSL/DDSL will make contact with the parent/carer in the event of a concern, suspicion or disclosure.
+Other staff should not notify parents/carers unless explicitly asked to do so by the DSL.